 Leslie Kaminoff has some brilliant videos on YouTube.
 His website also has some valuable resources. https://www.yogaanatomy.org/

-Matthew Huy (me): My site has a few video blogs and I'll be releasing more.
-You can subscribe to my newsletter where I announce upcoming workshops: www.matthewhuy.com
+Matthew Huy (me): My site has an informative blog.
+You can subscribe to my newsletter where I send biweekly information-packed emails: www.matthewhuy.com

-Yoga International: yogainternational.com They often have insightful articles and videos with the likes of Bernie Clark and Stuart McGill.
+Yoga International: yogainternational.com They often have insightful articles and videos with the likes of Bernie Clark.
 I'd recommend joining their mailing list.

 Andrew McGonigle / Doctor Yogi: (a close colleague of mine) is a medically trained yoga and anatomy teacher who has some useful vlogs and leads anatomy workshops internationally: https://doctor-yogi.com

-Jules Mitchell: with a Master's in stretch science, Jules knows her stuff about stretching and the biomechanics of yoga and she offers online courses: www.julesmitchell.com
+Jules Mitchell: with a Master's in biomechanics, Jules knows her stuff about stretching and the biomechanics of yoga and she offers online courses: www.julesmitchell.com

 Jenni Rawlings: yoga teacher and anatomy trainer who writes about complex anatomy in a very simple and easy-to-understand way and she likes to shake up the many myths swirling through the yoga-teacher-universe. www.jennirawlings.com